marijnh/Eloquent-JavaScript/07_robot.md

 Consider what a robot has to do to "solve" a given state.
-It must pick up all parcels by visiting every location that has a parcel, and deliver them, by visiting every location that a parcel is address to, but after picking up the relevant parcel.
+It must pick up all parcels by visiting every location that has a parcel, and deliver them, by visiting every location that a parcel is address to, but only after picking up the parcel.

 What is the dumbest strategy that could possibly work?
 The robot could just walk in a random direction every turn.
 That means that, with